damontecres/StashAppAndroidTV/README.md

 # Stash App for Android TV

 This is an Android TV app for browsing images and playing scenes from a [Stash](https://github.com/stashapp/stash) server.
+Many devices running Android TV are supported, including Amazon Fire TV devices.
+See [device compatibility](https://github.com/damontecres/StashAppAndroidTV/wiki/Device-Compatibility) for more information.

 Not all features of Stash are supported, but the basics for browsing, searching, and playing scenes work well.

 The app is not intended to perform administrative functions such as scraping or editing details.
-Some curation tasks are available such as adding tags or performers to scenes.
+Some curation tasks are available though such as adding tags or performers to scenes.

 ### Main page
 ![main Large](https://github.com/damontecres/StashAppAndroidTV/assets/154766448/79f374cd-ae97-4a8f-bbbe-07a8a25b7148)